vinisilvag/naval-battle/README.md

 # naval-battle
-A naval battle done in C to train my logic skills.
+A naval battle done in C/C++ to train my logic skills.